SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

  The default value to add stations (traces) that have not been picked or associated is 15 degrees.
 A lower value can be defined, e.g. if mainly local events are analyzed.

-*Hide station traces without data*
+*Hide station traces without data and arrivals*
  If new stations are added during pick review or amplitude review and if no data is available for some of those stations, they will be hidden and not shown.
 Once data arrives the trace becomes visible.